wp-plugins/media-library-assistant/readme.txt

 = How do I "unattach" an item? =

-Hover over the item you want to modify and click the "Edit" action.
-On the Edit Single Item page, set the ID portion of the Parent Info field to zero (0), then click "Update" to record your changes.
+Hover over the item you want to modify and click the "Edit" or "Quick Edit" action.
+Set the ID portion of the Parent Info field to zero (0), then click "Update" to record your changes.
 If you change your mind, click "Cancel" to return to the main page without recording any changes.
+You can also click the "Select" button to bring up a list of posts//pages and select one to be the new parent for the item.
+The "Set Parent" link in the Media/Assistant submenu table also supports changing the parent and unattaching an item.

 = The Media/Assistant submenu seems sluggish; is there anything I can do to make it faster? =